AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 # ElderRing User Guide

 ## Introduction
-**ElderRing** is a **desktop application** made for Silver Generation Ambassadors (SGAs) to better **manage and organise senior clients information** more efficiently.
+**ElderRing** is a **desktop application** made for Silver Generation Ambassadors (SGAs) to better **manage and organise senior clients' information** more efficiently.
 With simple-to-type commands, seniors' contacts can be managed faster than traditional Graphical User Interface (GUI) applications.

 <!-- * Table of Contents -->
 <page-nav-print />